Lydia Sweatt is a writer, bookworm, and bass guitar enthusiast. When she goes outside, a bicycle goes with her.

 3. YouTube Tags Will Help Your Video Rank Higher

 It’s easy to look at tags and subconsciously think of them as keywords.
 But YouTube has debunked this myth plenty of times.
 So, now, it’s best to accept that video tags won’t help anyone discover your videos; in fact, they do something else entirely.

 “Tags can be useful if the content of your video is commonly misspelled.
 Otherwise, tags play a minimal role in your video's discovery,” YouTube states on its support page.

-This is a myth, but only if you’re applying it to every YouTube channel.
+This is a myth, especially when it's applied to every YouTube channel.
 The truth is that most channels can grow with basic smartphone footage.
 When you’re speaking to an audience that loves technology, that’s when everything changes.

 It’s only natural that a cinematographer has crystal-clear footage from a high-end camera.
 It makes sense that a photographer shoots better photos with advanced technology.

 So, rest assured.
 Unless you’re doing something technical, upgrading your equipment is an option, not a rule.

 7. You Must Use Clickbait to Get Views

 First, let’s reimagine the word clickbait.
 Many people think it’s a bad practice, but not all clickbait makes people feel cheated, played, or upset.
 Just like there’s bad clickbait on YouTube, there’s also “good clickbait” that delivers on the general promise or theme of a video.

 Bad clickbait: Promising something that never happens in the video.
 It essentially lies to the viewer.